google/fresnel/appengine/README.md

 seeds.
 It is also checked when requests are made to /sign to determine if the seed making the request was generated using an acceptable hash.

-pe_allowlist.yaml must be stored in your cloud bucket in a folder named 'appengine_config'.
+pe_allowlist.yaml must be stored in your cloud bucket in the a folder named 'appengine_config'.

 See [pe_allowlist.yaml](examples/pe_allowlist.yaml) in the examples folder for